- Do I still have to file a return even if I have no withholding tax to report?

 - Do I need to report miscellaneous income for resident employees?

 Yes.
 As long as your withholding tax account is open, you need to file a return showing zero tax was withheld; otherwise you will receive a non-filer notice.
-If you no longer have employees and want to close your withholding tax account, you should file an Employer's Withholding Tax Final Report, Form MO-941F.
-(Form MO-941F is included in your withholding tax voucher book.)
+If you no longer have employees and want to close your withholding tax account, you should file an Employer's Withholding Tax Final Report (Form MO-941F) included in your withholding tax voucher book; or file an Employer's Return of Income Taxes Withheld (Form MO-941) and complete the Final Return section.

 You can call (800) 877-6881 to request a blank form or visit our withholding tax forms page to download a form.